-We’re getting closer and closer to the federal legalization of marijuana and 2019 was the closest we’ve ever been to making that happen.
-Jerry Nadler from New York proposed the MORE bill (Marijuana Opportunity, Reinvestment, and Expungement) to the House Judiciary Committee and… It passed with 24-10 votes!
-What could the federal legalization of marijuana mean?
+We’re getting closer and closer to the federal legalization of cannabis.
+2019 was the closest we’ve ever been to making that happen.
+Jerry Nadler from New York proposed the MORE bill (Marijuana Opportunity, Reinvestment, and Expungement) to the House Judiciary Committee and…it passed with 24-10 votes!
+What could the federal legalization of weed mean?
 What does this mean for those who are in prison for weed-related offenses?
 Is federal legalization really going to happen?

 Marijuana Opportunity, Reinvestment, and Expungement

 Jerry Nadler is a Democratic representative from New York.
 He is also the chairman of the House Judiciary Committee and is the man who proposed the MORE Bill.
 The bill Nadler introduced has 50+ cosponsors including both democrats and republicans.
 Florida Congressman Matt Gaetz is among those cosponsors.
 Gaetz is a person who has been referred to before as “Trump’s Loyal Apprentice in Congress.”
 The bill was approved by the House of Representatives on November 20th 2019.
 This is largely supported by the American public with 2/3 Americans supporting the legalization of weed.
 Although the House passed the bill, the Senate is largely republican controlled.
 As such, the final outcome for legalization is not readily obvious.
 71% of millennial republicans are in favor of legalization.
 However, the members of the senate are above this age range.